hadyjsc/archipelago-prescreening-test/readme.md

 ## Website Security Best Practises

 1. Always need to validation each of form input
-2. For the strict input form like login or transaction page using password, must be implement limitation for submit if return response doesnt match
+2. For the sensitive input form like login or transaction page using password, must be implement limitation for submit if return response doesnt match
 3. Using authentication and authorization
-4. Encrypt strict data
+4. Encrypt sensitive data
 5. Secure the web protocol like using https or ddos protection
 6. Secure the configuration file
 7. Makesure the code is clean, remove logs from browser